Track changes with Event Feeds and Event Streaming

 In some use cases, it’s necessary to first load a Set of documents into the application that you then wish to keep updated with changes occurring in the database.
 Take the use case of presenting a leader board of a multiplayer gaming application as an example.
 As each player logs on to our multiplayer game, the leader board should be loaded into each player’s UI and kept up to date with player rankings and positions as each player’s score changes.

-To serve such use cases, you can both query for a Set of documents and consume an event source for the same Set of documents, all in the same operation:
+To serve such use cases, you can both query for a Set of documents and consume a stream for the same Set of documents, all in the same operation.
+Consider the following code snippet, which builds on our earlier examples.
+The following code queries for the Set of products of type book that are less than 100_00 in price.
+It uses Event Streaming to subscribe to an event stream on that same Set:

 import { Client, fql } from "fauna";